The Patriot of Liberty Corner

 Checks in His Desk Drawer

 Though eligible for Social Security, he refused to accept it, maintaining that dependence on government is a form of slavery.
-“I had personally been to Irwin’s house and saw the desk that contained the checks,” said Brooks Betz, a local resident.
+“I had personally been to Irwin’s house and saw the desk containing the checks,” said a local resident Brooks Betz.
 “I had heard the story and once asked him about it.
 He said, go look for yourself.
 It was true.”

 “Weird New Jersey”

-In 2003, Irwin’s uniqueness landed him on a two page spread in the popular cult book Weird N.J.
-Below is an exerpt of the article who referred to Irwin as a self-described Jeffersonian constitutionalist.
+In 2003, Irwin’s uniqueness landed him on a two-page spread in the popular cult book Weird N.J.
+Below is an excerpt of the article, which referred to Irwin as a self-described Jeffersonian constitutionalist.

 Passing

-Neighbors had mentioed that when the property passed on to Andrew Dietsch he was unable to afford the tax on the value of the property.
-So with no other choice, he entered discussions with Bernards Township officials on possibly acquiring and preserving the property.
+Neighbors had mentioned that when the property passed on to Andrew Dietsch, he was unable to afford the tax on its value.
+So, with no other choice, he entered discussions with Bernards Township officials on possibly acquiring and preserving the property.

 Richardt quoted Thomas Jefferson as saying the small landowner is “the most precious part of a free state,” and is adamant that the farm not fall into the hands of the government, even as parkland or dedicated open space.In 2008, Bernards Township purchased from the estate of Irwin Richardt with $3.1 million in Open Space funding.